-Robert Calonico is Conductor and Musical Director of the Danville Community Band and the Golden Gate Park Band.
+Dr. Robert Calonico is Conductor and Musical Director of the Danville Community Band and the Golden Gate Park Band.
 He has sat in on several rehearsals with Clarinet Fusion and he has been a guest conductor for one of our performances.
-He currently serves as the Director of Bands at the University of California, Berkeley where his duties include directing and arranging for the Cal Marching Band and conducting the University Wind Ensemble.
+He is the Director of Bands, Emeritus for the University of California, Berkeley where his duties included directing and arranging for the Cal Marching Band and conducting the University Wind Ensemble.
 He is a graduate of St Mary’s College High School in Berkeley and holds a B.A. in music from UC Berkeley.
 He earned his teaching credential and a M.A. in clarinet performance from California State University, Hayward.

 Diane Maltester–a clarinet instructor for St. Mary’s College, California State University East Bay, and Los Medanos College–is also a neighbor of Clarinet Fusion.
 She and her husband John live around the corner from the home of Clarinet Fusion’s founder; this the location at which our weekly rehearsals are held.
-Diane has provided invaluable guidance to Clarinet Fusion and on occasion sits in on performances.
+Diane has provided invaluable guidance to Clarinet Fusion since 2013 and became a full-fledge member in 2020.

 Diane is a professional clarinetist performing in groups to include: the Oakland-East Bay Symphony, the Walnut Creek Festival Opera, the Vallejo Symphony, and the Fremont Symphony Orchestra.
 She is presently the co-conductor of the Diablo Wind Symphony, a Bay Area honor band.
 She enjoys teaching and coaching and is a former Northern Woodwind Chairperson for the Music Teachers’ Association of California.
 She received her Master’s degree in music performance from California State University at Hayward.

 San Francisco Symphony Community of Music Makers